-Actually, that’s about 40% of the mass of the Sun.
 In other words, on average, across the Milky Way, there’s about 40% the mass of the Sun in every cubic light year.
-But in an average cubic meter, there’s only about 950 attograms.
-Almost a femtogram; a quadrillionth of a gram of matter.
-Which is pretty close to nothing.
-Seriously, air has more than a kilogram of mass per cubic meter.
+But in an average cubic meter, there’s only about 950 attograms, which is almost one femtogram (a quadrillionth of a gram of matter), which is pretty close to nothing.
+Compare this to air, which has more than a kilogram of mass per cubic meter.